 - 1. Rental contracts are stipulated in EUR or on a EUR basis.
-While in the past few years the Hungarian Forint has lost value against; which resulted in an increase in the rental fees in local currency for the tenants, thus worsened leasing opportunities, this trend has changed in 2016 as the HUF/EUR FX rate was relatively stable. - 2.
+While in the past few years the Hungarian Forint has lost value against the EUR; this has slowed in 2017.
+Which has resulted in an increased rental income for the Company, but leasing opportunities have not improved significantly.
+We expect this trend to continue in 2018 and the HUF/EUR effect remain relatively stable. - 2.
 The number of liquidation proceedings against the tenants hasn't changed significantly in the current year. - 3.
 As a result of the gentle market recovery, the vacancy rate has improved in the respect of the Hungarian properties.